zsystm/cometbft/docs/architecture/adr-108-e2e-abci++.md

 The `gogll` library receives the file with the grammar as input, and it generates the corresponding parser and lexer.
 The actual commands are integrated into `test/e2e/Makefile` and executed when `make grammar-gen` is invoked.
 The resulting code is inside the following directories:
-- `test/e2e/pkg/grammar/clean-start/lexer`,
-- `test/e2e/pkg/grammar/clean-start/parser`,
-- `test/e2e/pkg/grammar/clean-start/sppf`,
-- `test/e2e/pkg/grammar/clean-start/token`,
-- `test/e2e/pkg/grammar/recovery/lexer`,
-- `test/e2e/pkg/grammar/recovery/parser`,
-- `test/e2e/pkg/grammar/recoveryt/sppf`,
+- `test/e2e/pkg/grammar/clean-start/grammar-auto/`, and
-- `test/e2e/pkg/grammar/recovery/token`.
+- `test/e2e/pkg/grammar/recovery/grammar-auto/`.

 Apart from this auto-generated code, we implemented `GrammarChecker` abstraction which knows how to use the generated parsers and lexers to verify whether a